Approximate Message Passing for Quantum State Tomography: Approximate Message Passing

-The expectation $\mathbb{E}_\mathbf{h}$ over $h$ can be approximated by taking $k$ such samples $h$ and averaging.
-For $d \gg 1$, it is often sufficient to set $k=1$, which we do in this paper.
+The expectation $\mathbb{E}_h$ over $h$ can be approximated by taking $K$ such samples $h$ and averaging.
+For $d \gg 1$, it is often sufficient to set $K=1$, which we do in this paper.
+Our numerical experiments suggest that setting $K=10$ yields a negligible improvement in the estimation accuracy of $\widehat{c_t}$ compared to $K=1$, while increasing the runtime due to additional calls to the denoiser.
 Although a closed-form expression exists for $c_t$ when the SVT is employed as a denoiser~\cite{candes_unbiased_2013,donoho_minimax_2014}, we use~\eqref{eq:divergence-monte-carlo} instead because it provides a straightforward way to estimate $c_t$ when $f_t$ is a black-box denoiser.